The world is changing faster than ever before. We believe in Communication and Innovation, which will have a strong impact on the way we live.

 Henry realized there is a gap between the future needs and the current educational system.
 He recognized that developing a debater’s mind will help individuals think more critically about the world around, and we need to do a better job teaching our children to debate in a logical and civil manner.
 This is why he started Debate for Excellence program, which later turns into today’s LinkedKey.

 Lily W. graduated from Teacher College majoring in Mathematics.
 Since then, she has been teaching Mathematics for more than 25 years.
-In Canada alone, Lily has taught more than 200 students, many of them have won awards in various math contests and have been accepted by top colleges such as Ivy League schools.
+Lily is very engaging and holds the attention of students in all discussions.
+She has thorough knowledge of the school’s curriculum and other standards and she ensures her teaching meets those standards.
+Lily also has high expectations of their students and encourages everyone to always work at their best level.
+In Canada alone, many of students Lily taught have won awards in various math contests and have been accepted by top colleges such as Ivy League schools.

 Brent has been teaching and competing at debate tournaments for more than 7 years.
 As a debater, Brent competed for Western University and the University of Toronto, achieving multiple speaker awards and tournament victories in different debate styles both in Canada and abroad.
 Brent has taught and trained debaters of all ages, ranging from students as young as grade 6 to some of the best university debaters in Canada and the United States.
 As a debater and instructor, Brent has a wide range of experience in debate and is well respected in the high school and university debating circuits throughout North America.